What Is the Product Development Process?

 - Focus only on ideas your organization has both the resources and the expertise to execute on.

-Two Real-World Examples of Product Development Processes: One Successful, the Other Not
+What are Real-World Examples of Product Development Processes?

 The founders of Airbnb had neither a business nor funding, but they intuitively understood one of the most important elements of successful product development: validate your product concept before you begin production.

 They tested their idea for peer-to-peer rental housing online by posting the details of their own apartment and offering it as a short-term rental.
 When several users signed up to stay in the founders’ home, they knew they had a viable product idea.

 PepsiCo made a critical mistake when they introduced Crystal Pepsi — the new soda they marketed as healthier than their other soft drinks.
 The company failed to validate their concept before its market launch.
 Because they didn’t gather enough early feedback from their target customers, or use a soft launch to validate the product with early adopters, Pepsi’s management was blindsided when their full-scale release of Crystal Pepsi proved a failure.

-One Key Difference Between Developing Products at a Startup vs. a Large Business
+What is One Key Difference Between Developing Products at a Startup vs. a Large Business?

 These examples highlight one of the differences between the product development process in a startup vs. developing a new product within an established company.
 Because the Airbnb founders did not have funding, a large team, or any track record, they had no choice but to validate their idea with real-world users before spending any time or money on development.